 A Few Of My Favorite Places In Austin Texas

 PLAN IN ADVANCE

-As with any travel plans, but especially more so lately, double check the hours of operation.
-Many are requiring tickets or reservations to be done online.
+As with any travel plans, double-check the hours of operation.
+Many are requiring tickets or reservations to be made online.
 Don’t be disappointed and walk up for a ticket and you can’t get one.
+As with any capitol city or college town, there’s so much to do, so make the best of your time.

+A Few Of My Favorite Places In Austin Texas